 After breakfast visit the underground city of Kaymakli, where local people sought protection from marauding bandits over thousands of years.
 They form ‘cities’ that reach a depth of up to 7 stories below the surface.
 Head to the tranquil Ihlara valley and walk along the river deep in the gorge and enjoy lunch by the river.
 Drive to the airport for our flight to Istanbul (ancient Byzantium) for 3 nights.

 Flavours of Istanbul

 Begin with a visit to the Chora Church with its stunning mosaics from Byzantine times.
 Start a street-food inspired tour with a visit the famous Spice Market to enjoy the smells and flavours of the East.
 Try some ‘ekmek balik’ before taking a relaxing cruise up the Bosphorous.
 Eat a special lunch in the trendy Ortakoy district before taking the coach to Taksim Square and the vibrant Istiklal Street where more exotic food awaits.
 Taste some amazing baklava, walk the Galata Bridge and take the back streets to the hotel.

 Today visit the Hagia Sophia, largest and most significant church in Christendom for over 1,000 years and then on to the famous Blue Mosque, Hippodrome and underground cistern.
 A free afternoon provides opportunity to explore the Grand Bazaar, Topkapi Palace or the Istanbul Archaeological Museum.

 June 26 Wed

-A transfer to the airport (10am) will meet most flights back to Australia or onto other destinations.
+A transfer to the airport (10am) will connect with most flights back to Australia or on to other destinations.